vivekanandapasam/Tag-Ontology-Construction-for-CQA-sites/README.md

 19. Tag Ontology for QA sites.pdf - presentation pdf

+20. Tag Ontology for QA sites final.pdf - Final presentation pdf with results

-How the flow of running should go:
+# How the flow of running should go:

 1. First download the xml files from the stackexchange site
 2. Convert the xml files into csv files using xml_to_csv.py